 Minnesota Statute 120A.22 (compulsory attendance) states that students are required to attend school all day, every day unless they have a valid excuse.
-Cedar Mountain school board, administration, and staff believe that regular attendance and punctuality are related to success in academic work and life.
-Furthermore, an attendance record is often considered by employers.
-Students are expected to attend all of their scheduled classes.
+Cedar Mountain school board, administration, and staff

 Good school attendance is important.
 School attendance is the law!